 Pope John Paul II addresses National Convocation at Xavier.

-Surge in enrollment doubles student body.
+The surge in enrollment doubles the student body.

 Institute for Black Catholic Studies is established.